Tavernari/UIKitConfigurator/README.md

 # UIKitConfigurator

-This package is about a collection of extensions to help to configurate components from UIKit.
+This package is about a collection of extensions to help to configure components from UIKit.

 ## Example